YouGoDevs/Sexy-UI/codestyleguide.md

 We have two preferred approaches to code-review

 - Mentor-contributor code-review (usually anonymous)
-- Peer code review (for server devs)
+- Peer code review (with server devs)

 The goal of review sessions is to provide constructive feedback on your contributions before deciding to integrate them with the project.

 Our mentors and maintainers will always do their best to provide properly informed reviews as we recognize that open-source is a continuous learning process for everyone.

+Thanks for taking a read!
+We'll be available for any other questions in this [discussions](https://github.com/YouGoDevs/Sexy-UI/discussions/19) board.

+Feel free to highlight any mistakes you see or let us know any contributions you have.

+Welcome to SexyUI!